-The MIYA Pro is a collaboration keyboard between Ducky and Varmilo.
-This keyboard comes in multiple aesthetics and you can choose between a lot of different Cherry MX switches when placing your order.
+The Ducky MIYA Pro is a collaboration keyboard between Ducky and Varmilo.
+This keyboard comes in multiple aesthetics, and you can choose between a lot of different Cherry MX switches when placing your order.
 It's a small 65% compact keyboard that has dedicated arrow keys.
-The board is very well-built and offers a great typing experience thanks to the doubleshot PBT keycaps and stable keys.
+The board is very well-built and offers an excellent typing experience thanks to the Dye Sub PBT keycaps and stable keys.
 The board features white-only backlighting but still supports lighting effects.
 Unfortunately, while its latency is fine for most people, it might not be ideal for serious, competitive gamers.
-The keyboard can easily be found on mechanicalkeyboards.com and can be quite a bit harder to find elsewhere.
+The keyboard can easily be found on mechanicalkeyboards.com but can be a bit harder to find elsewhere.

 The Ducky MIYA Pro is an excellent gaming keyboard.
-With Cherry MX Brown switches, our unit has a short pre-travel distance and low operating force, making them feel light and responsive.
-The Dye Sub PBT keycaps shouldn't fade over time and the white backlighting is good for playing in darker environments, even if the keys aren't translucent.
-You can also map macros on all keys, which is useful.See our Gaming recommendations
+Our unit has Cherry MX Brown switches with a short pre-travel distance and low operating force, making them feel light and responsive.
+The Dye Sub PBT keycaps shouldn't fade over time, and the white backlighting is good for playing in darker environments, even if the keys aren't translucent.
+You can also map macros on all keys.

 The Ducky MIYA Pro isn't designed to be used with mobile devices and tablets.

-The Ducky MIYA Pro is a good keyboard for the office.
+The Ducky MIYA Pro is a great keyboard for the office.
 Some might feel like its ergonomics aren't good enough, but you shouldn't feel too much fatigue when typing on it for long periods.
-It's a very well-built keyboard and it provides a great overall typing experience.
-Our unit has Cherry MX Brown switches, but it also comes in various types of Cherry MX switches, but our unit with Brown switches is quiet, which is great for an open-office environment.See our Office recommendations
+It's a very well-built keyboard, and it provides an excellent overall typing experience.
+Our unit has Cherry MX Brown switches, but it also comes in various types of Cherry MX switches, so you can pick the ones that suit you best.

-The Ducky MIYA Pro is a compact keyboard that doesn't take too much space on your desk and leaves more room for your mouse.
+The Ducky MIYA Pro Panda is a compact keyboard that doesn't take too much space on your desk, leaving more room for your mouse.

-The ergonomics of the Ducky MIYA Pro are pretty standard.
+The Ducky MIYA Pro's ergonomics are decent.
 It only has one incline setting and doesn't come with a wrist rest.
 However, the keyboard isn't too high, so you shouldn't feel any fatigue during long typing sessions.

 This keyboard only supports white backlighting.
-The lights are at the top of the switches and can be customized with effects in the software.
+The lights are at the top of the switches and can be customized with effects through software.
 The keycaps aren't shine-through, although you can see some lighting through the green keycaps.
 The PageUp and PageDown keys act as light indicators to let users know whether they're using the numbers or the Function keys in the top row.
 Note that other MIYA Pro variants, or other Ducky keyboards like the Ducky Mecha Mini V2, have full RGB backlighting.

 This keyboard is wired-only and can't be used wirelessly.

 By default, the Ducky MIYA Pro doesn't have any media keys.
-However, you can easily program macros when using the software, which enables you to remap some keys to media controls.
-You can also use Fn+Windows Key to lock the Windows key, which is great when gaming.
+However, you can easily program macros through software, which enables you to remap some keys to media controls.
+You can use Fn+Windows Key to lock the Windows key, which is great when gaming.
 Additionally, there are a lot of extra commands you can do, but you'll need to use the manual to know which combo of keypresses do which command.
 Pressing Fn+PageUp turns the top row into a number row, while Fn+PageDown turns the top row into the F-key row.
 If you want a keyboard with media hotkeys, consider the Varmilo VA87M.

 A typical MIYA Pro box comes with:

-The typing quality of this keyboard is great.
-The PBT keycaps offer a nice feeling at the touch.
-Also, the keys are stable and comfortable to type on during long periods.
-Unfortunately, the spacebar feels somewhat different than the rest of the keys, which makes it a bit annoying every time you use it, which you don't get on the Ducky One 2 Mini.
-Nevertheless, the keys are still well spaced and the fact that it has dedicated arrow keys makes navigating text a lot easier.
+The typing quality is excellent.
+The PBT keycaps feel nice to the touch, the keys are stable, and it's comfortable to type on during long periods.
+Unfortunately, the spacebar feels somewhat different than the rest of the keys, making it a bit annoying every time you use it, which you don't get on the Ducky One 2 Mini V1.
+Nevertheless, the keys are still well-spaced, and the fact that it has dedicated arrow keys makes navigating text a lot easier.
 If you want a similar keyboard with even better typing quality, check out the Ducky One 2 SF.

 The Varmilo Keyboard software is fairly limited.
-It offers onboard memory, but you need to enable the gaming mode for the keyboard to save key customizations and macros.
-Also, you can't save multiple profiles, and while it supports full RGB programming, this board only has white backlighting, so setting a different color in the software simply turns off the backlight of the MIYA Pro Panda.
+It offers onboard memory for up to five profiles.
+While it supports full RGB programming, this board only has white backlighting, so setting a different color in the software simply turns off the backlight.

-This keyboard has limited compatibility on most operating systems, although all alphanumerical keys work on all PC platforms.
-However, the software isn't available on macOS and some keys like Scroll Lock and Pause Break don't work.
+This keyboard has decent compatibility.
+All alphanumerical keys work on all desktop operating systems; however, the software isn't available on macOS, and some keys like Scroll Lock and Pause Break don't work.
 There's also no software and customization available on Linux.
-On the upside, you can program it on a Windows PC and use it on another computer after.
+On the upside, you can program it on a Windows PC first and use it on another computer after.
 Note that there's a Mac variant available, but we didn't test it.

-The Ducky MIYA Pro and the Vortex Race 3 are two good keyboards that can be customized quite a bit.
+The Ducky MIYA Pro and the Vortex Race 3 are both wired mechanical keyboards that are available in various switch options.
 Even though the Ducky is a compact 65%, it's still wider than the TKL 75% Vortex, which offers more keys.
-The Vortex is also fully compatible with both macOS and Linux, and it also feels a lot more solid thanks to its metal base.
-On the other hand, our unit doesn't have backlighting, although there's a variant that does.
+The Vortex has lower latency, making it a better choice for gaming.
+Our unit doesn't have backlighting, although there's a variant that does.
 The Ducky has software for customization, which the Vortex lacks, but it's hard to use.